vladdsm/myblog_attempt/_posts/2018-02-02-topics-LazyTrade4-StatisticalControl.md

 * Using *Reinforcement Learning* algorithm to make more advanced decision support using RL Policy
 * Stay more calm psychologically as you will have your own system that can manage your risks for you
 * Learn by reproducing provided examples and further improve them (including Trading Robot)
+* Getting organised by receiving a summary of trading robots performance and decide on robots maintenance
 * Understand limitations of this method (no holy grail)

 By the way, **This is not a trading advice!** so just relax and have a fun reading for the next 7 minutes!